anilkk/wdio-dynamic-test-attribute-value/README.md

 const btn25Result = await $(BUTTON_25_RESULT_SELECTOR);
 ```

-### use of end to end test attribute for checking dynamic value
+### Use of end to end test attribute for checking dynamic value

 ```Javascript
 // on the demo application